 Short timescale variations To investigate short timescale variations fringe fitting with a short integration time of 0.1 sec was performed with the FRING task in AIPS using the entire 16 MHz baseband channels.
-The result of the fringe fitting are residual delays with respect to the a priori delay model defined in the correlator input model (IM).
-In order to avoid confusion with the
+The result of the fringe fitting consists of residual delays with respect to the a priori delay model defined in the correlator input model (IM).
+In order to avoid confusion with the (observed minus computed) residual delays discussed in Sec.
+5.7, the residual delays of the